Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Introduction

-Our approach is based on two key ingredients: Mehta-Ramanathan type restriction theorems \cite{mehta1982semistable,mehta1984restriction}, and an embedding result due to Beentjes and Ricolfi \cite[Proposition 5.5]{Beentjes2021DT/PT}.
-We use the first one to generate sections of our determinantal line bundles $\cL_2$ and $\cL_1$ through a technique that involves restricting PT-semistable objects to various curves and surfaces in $X$, respectively; see \cref{subsect:semiampleness-L2} and \cref{subsect:semiampleness-L1}.
-This method originates from the works of Le Potier \cite{le1992fibre} and J. Li \cite{li1993algebraic}, who employed it to construct an algebro-geometric analogue of the Donaldson-Uhlenbeck compactification.
-We refer to \cite{tajakka2022uhlenbeck} for an application of this idea in the context of Bridgeland stability conditions on surfaces.

-Our proof of the projectivity result relies crucially on the coprime assumption, which implies three useful properties.
+Our proof of the projectivity of $\rM^\mathrm{PT}_Z(v)$ relies crucially on the coprime assumption, which implies three useful properties.
 First, it ensures that there are no strictly PT-semistable objects, which in particular guarantees the existence of the proper coarse moduli space $\rM^{\mathrm{PT}}_Z(v)$.
 Second, it allows for a concrete characterization of PT-stable objects due to J. Lo, see \cref{prop:PT-partial-characterization}, which is helpful for describing certain strata of $\rM^{\mathrm{PT}}_Z(v)$ \cite{Lo2021PTstableQuotients}.
 Third, under the coprime assumption, Beentjes and Ricolfi constructed a stratification of the moduli space of PT-stable objects by relative Quot schemes, see \cite[Proposition 5.5 and Appendix B]{Beentjes2021DT/PT}.
-This last property becomes important in \cref{subsect:semiampleness-L0}, where we use it to analyze the positivity of $\cL_0$ and finally establish our main ampleness result.
+We use this last property to study the positivity of the line bundle $\cL_0$ (see \cref{sect:projPT}).

+We address part (b) in \cref{subsect:projBridgeland}.
+The results of \cite{JLMM2025HigherDTPT} allow us to identify $\cM_X(v)$ with the Bridgeland moduli stack $\cM_{\overline{\sigma}}(v)$ for a stability condition $\overline{\sigma} \in \Stab(X)$ on the wall separating the Gieseker and PT chambers.
+We then show that $\cL_1$ descends to an ample line bundle on the good moduli space $\rM_{\overline{\sigma}}(v)$.
+In fact, our proof of the projectivity of $\rM_{\overline{\sigma}}(v)$ does not rely on the coprime assumption, although a wall-crossing diagram as above is currently only known in the coprime case.
+This result can be seen as a threefold analogue of the main theorem in \cite{tajakka2022uhlenbeck}, which addresses the case of Bridgeland stability conditions on surfaces.